Hemant-Gupta1/GeoFlux/README.md

    Choose the folder corresponding to the desired year (e.g., 2015).

 2. **Open code.txt**:
-   Inside the selected folder, you'll find a file named `code.txt`.
+   Inside the selected folder, you'll find a file a txt file.
    Open this file using a text editor.

 3. **Copy the JavaScript Code**:
-   Select all the code within `code.txt` and copy it to your clipboard.
+   Select all the code within it and copy it to your clipboard.

 4. **Open Google Earth Engine**:
    Visit the [Google Earth Engine platform](https://earthengine.google.com/) in your web browser.